Doxy33/DND-character-sheet/README.md

 data = json.load(file)
 ```

-This allows saving and loading characters.
+This allows persistent storage and retrieval of character data.

 ---